awsdocs/amazon-ecs-developer-guide/doc_source/ecs-account-settings.md

 ## ARN and resource ID format timeline<a name="ecs-resource-arn-timeline"></a>

-There's a timeline for the opt\-in and opt\-out periods for the new Amazon Resource Name \(ARN\) and resource ID format for Amazon ECS resources\.
-The ARN and resource ID is set when you create an account and doesn't change after that\.
-Therefore, opting in or out of the new format doesn't affect the ARN or resource ID of your existing resources\.
+The timeline for the opt\-in and opt\-out periods for the new Amazon Resource Name \(ARN\) and resource ID format for Amazon ECS resources ended on April 1, 2021\.
+By default, all accounts are opted in to the new format\.

-The following are the important dates related to this change\.
-+ From now until September 30, 2020 – You can opt in to, and opt out of, the new Amazon Resource Name \(ARN\) and resource IDs by Region\.
-By default, any new accounts that you create are opted out of this format\.
-+ October 1, 2020 \- March 31, 2021 – By default, all new accounts are opted in to the new format\.
-Any existing accounts that didn't explicitly opt out of the new format are also opted in\.
-You can opt in or out by Region\.
-+ April 1, 2021 – By default, all accounts are opted in to the new format\.
 All new resources created receive the new format, and you can no longer opt out\.

-You can modify your opt\-in setting for the new Amazon Resource Name \(ARN\) and resource ID format at any time between now and April 1, 2021\.
-After you opted in, any new resources that you create use the new format\.